MacUchegit/Detecting-and-Alerting-on-Sensitive-Credential-Access-in-AWS/README.md

 * the credential could be stored securely;
 * credential retrieval generated an auditable AWS event;
-* the specific API operation could be detected automatically;
+* every occurrence of the specific API operation could be detected automatically;
-* the Cloud Security team could receive an alert;
+* the Cloud Security team could receive an alert whenever the credential was accessed;
 * the initiating AWS identity could be investigated;
 * the architecture remained simple enough to operate and understand;
 * temporary laboratory resources could be completely cleaned up.